APiercey/apiercey.github.io/content/posts/event-sourcing-using-ruby-and-aws-serverless-technologies/event-store-dynamodb-tables.md

 For example, [EventStoreDB](https://www.eventstore.com/), originally released by [Greg Young](https://twitter.com/gregyoung), is an event store that packages persistence and streaming needs into a single technology.
 It’s tuned to meet event sourcing needs and cannot be used as a relational database or document storage.

 Open source event stores built on top of existing technologies have emerged as well.
 [MartenDB](https://martendb.io/) is a great example of this.
+It provides features to act as both an event store and document storage.

 ![Event Store Table](/images/aws-eventsourcing/event-store-table.jpg)